PLANS STARTING AT $25/YEAR

 See here for backing up, exporting and importing your address book inside Horde.

-If you want to have a "one-stop" URL string that gets you logged in, edit the following template, replacing your own email username, domain name, and password.
+If you want to have a "one-stop" URL string that gets you logged in (but not in Internet Explorer), edit the following template, replacing your own email username, domain name, and password.

-Use the following URL to access mailboxese that you've added past your original main mailbox.
+Use the following URL to access mailboxes within your account.

 http://user+mydomain.com:password@mydomain.com:2095/horde/index.php